Chewin’ the fat with iron-willed ‘Laramie’ cowboy star Robert Fuller

-Over the course of a freewheeling interview debuting exclusively below, Fuller, who is scheduled to make a record tenth appearance greeting dedicated fans at the rip-roarin’ Memphis Film Festival in June 2018, waxes nostalgic about an estimable 50-year celluloid career.
+Over the course of a freewheeling interview debuting exclusively below, Fuller, who made a record 10th appearance greeting dedicated fans at the rip-roarin’ Memphis Film Festival in June 2018, waxes nostalgic about an estimable 50-year celluloid career.

 The Robert Fuller Interview

 Do you have any ties to the state of Georgia?

 I lived in Camilla for awhile when I was doing Laramie on NBC [1959–1963].
 I helped start the Georgia Sheriffs’ Boys Ranch in Hahira and that was along with the high sheriff who was in Valdosta at that time and then Sheriff John Maples from Camilla.
 I lived with he and his wife for awhile.
 I think I did seven 4th of July parades in Atlanta as grand marshal.
 I love Georgia — it’s one of my favorite states.